 The City received clear support for the development and implementation of a Vision Zero approach to safe mobility in Surrey.
 Serious injury and loss of life on Surrey's roads are not acceptable to participants.
-A graphic recorder attended two of the stakeholder consultation sessions to collect and visually present the key emerging input (see pages XX and XX).
+A graphic recorder attended two of the stakeholder consultation sessions to collect and visually present the key emerging input (see page 38).